EPA-WG/custom-element-dist/src/material/theme/tokens/cem-dimension.md

 ### 4.1 Dimensional Tokens: where spacing lives

-In CEM, spacing/rhythm is not “just layout.”
+In CEM, spacing/rhythm is not "just layout."
 It is a primary subset of **Dimensional Tokens** (the physical layer: size, distance, bend, stroke, depth).

 Use this **legend-level** dimensional taxonomy to keep token categories coherent: